ralgr/a-better-autoura/documentation.md

 ### Firestore Rules

-The Firestore database is set up so that only users are able to read and write data onto it by modifying the rules to check if they are authenticated as shown below.
+The Firestore database is set up so that only registered and logged in users are able to read and write data onto it by modifying the rules to check if they are authenticated as shown below.

 ```
 service cloud.firestore {